 No, no, no!
 First of all, Keratosis pilaris is super common… it’ affects up to 50% of people in the United States, and nearly 80% of adults experience some form of KP at some point in their lives.

-Okay great, how do I treat keratosis pilaris?
+How do I treat keratosis pilaris?

-So, what can we do about these bumps?
 In order to rid the skin of those dry, goosebump-like protrusions, you’ll need to get that build-up of keratin out of those pores so your skin can get back to being smooth and supple.
 Check out the graphics below to see what clogged KP pores look like!

 The best way to do this?
 Regular exfoliation.
 Exfoliating is a good practice to keep for all skincare routines as it rids the surface of the skin of dead skin cells, which can lead to dullness, dryness, and clogged pores.
 To slough your skin of that dead weight, you can approach the matter in two ways: with physical exfoliation, or chemical exfoliation.